WSTP: History

 Also during the early-to-mid-1970s WSTP put out a weekly "top 40 type list" which was available at local retailers and record shops.
 The station was known as the "Top 40 Rock of The Piedmont" and then, during the disco era, "15 Fever".
 David Whisenant once played disco music while people learned to dance right in the studio.

 WSTP personalities who went on to become famous were Cincinnati Reds voice Marty Brennaman, Bob Rathbun and Helen Little.

 Doug Rice, president and general manager and a co-anchor for Performance Racing Network, joined WSTP in 1977, working a variety of on-air jobs and eventually becoming morning host and program director.
 He also served as play-by-play announcer for Catawba College football for nearly a decade, and color analyst for Howard Platt for Catawba basketball.
 Sports coverage also included the Washington Redskins, high school sports and American Legion baseball.
 Other programming included election coverage, parades, daily obituaries, and church services.
 Liz Tennant, whose parents designed the station's building, did the farm reports.

 Dalton Group, owner of WWMG in Charlotte, bought WSTP and WRDX in 1995 for $3 million and began operating the stations under a local marketing agreement.

 Prior to March 1, 2015 the station was owned by Rowan Media Inc., with a News/Talk format.
 Programming included G. Gordon Liddy, Dr. Laura, Bill O'Reilly, and The Savage Nation (Michael Savage).
-Dr. Laura was on WSTP for 15 years until she moved to Sirius XM on January 4, 2011.
+Dr. Laura was on WSTP for 15 years until she moved to SiriusXM on January 4, 2011.
 Fred Thompson was replaced with Steve Malzberg when Thompson dropped his show January 20, 2011.
 Other programs on the station at that time were The Laura Ingraham Show, Rusty Humphries, Jim Bohannon and Coast to Coast Overnight.
 WSTP also aired WBTV News from 5:00 to 6:30 during the week.

 WSTP carried Gary Burbank on Saturday morning for ten years ending in 2005.
 He was replaced with The Money Pit and Kim Komando.
 Other weekend programming included Todd Feinberg, who was new, and Tom Martino.

 The station was an affiliate of the Atlanta Braves radio network, the largest radio affiliate network in Major League Baseball.
 WSTP was also affiliated with the Tar Heel Sports Network, a division of Learfield Sports.